ory/docs/docs/oathkeeper/sdk.md

 sidebar_label: Ory Oathkeeper SDK
 ---

-Before using the SDK, it is recommended to consult the Ory Oathkeeper [REST](../reference/api) API documentation, which includes code samples and examples for various programming languages.
+Before using the SDK, consult the Ory Oathkeeper [REST](../reference/api.mdx) API documentation, which includes code samples and examples for various programming languages.

----
+## Download the SDK

 Ory publishes SDKs for popular languages in their respective package repositories: